-The Health Protection Service has prepared this Guide for the stalls at the Multicultural Food Festival.
+The Health Protection Service has prepared this Guide for food stalls operating at a Declared Event .
 The Guide is intended to ensure stall operators provide safe food to their customers.

 Setting Up Your Stall

 All food stalls must have a roof and three sides and a floor covering.